Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 Brush the tops of the biscuits with dairy-free milk.

-Bake the biscuits until fluffy and golden on top, 12 to 14 minutes.
+Bake the biscuits until fluffy and golden brown on top, 12 to 14 minutes.

 Transfer the baking sheet to a cooling rack when the biscuits are finished baking, then brush the tops with a bit of melted vegan butter.